jxenakis/pdf-reading-tools/README.md

 # Welcome to GitHub

+getEquationPropmpts.py lets you highlight text directly before all the equations you want to extract.
+Then it creates GPT prompts for you that you can simmply cut and paste.

 Welcome to GitHub—where millions of developers work together on software.
 Ready to get started?
 Let’s learn how this all works by building and publishing your first GitHub Pages website!

 ## Repositories